Strength Science

 • Intervention: STRETCH leg performed a 20-second loaded stretch immediately after each set using the same load as the exercise; TRAD leg rested passively.

-• Measurements: Ultrasound assessed muscle thickness of LG, MG, and SOL; isometric plantar flexor strength measured pre-and post-intervention.
+• Measurements: Ultrasound assessed muscle thickness of LG, MG, and SOL; isometric plantar flexor strength was measured pre-and post-intervention.

 Results